OpenConext/OpenConext-profile/README.md

 Make sure to set the correct Symfony environment by setting or exporting `SYMFONY_ENV`.

+## Texts and translations

+Updating the texts (and translations of those texts) in the web interface can be done on an installation that runs in `DEV` mode.
+Make sure you log into profile at `https://profile.<yourdomain>`.
+Then go to `https://profile.<yourdomain>/app_dev.php/_trans/` to update the strings.

 # License

 This project is licensed under version 2.0 of the Apache License, as described